-This is also one of the Swedish desserts that you can buy frozen.
-You can buy it in most supermarkets in Sweden.
+This is one of the Swedish desserts that you can buy frozen, and can be found at most supermarkets in Sweden.

-This is not one of my favorite desserts in Sweden, however, it’s still one of the most popular among Swedes.
+This is not one of my favorite Swedish desserts, however, it’s still one of the most popular among Swedes.

 Kladdkaka (Swedish sticky chocolate cake)

 Ok.
-This dessert is probably one of the most delicious desserts in the world – and I don’t just say that because I’m a Swede.
+This dessert is probably one of the most delicious desserts in the world – and I don’t just say that because I’m Swedish.

 It’s the texture and the chocolate flavor that makes this cake so good.
-Paired with some whipped cream this sticky cake is perfection.
+Paired with some whipped cream, this sticky cake is pure perfection.

 If you’re going to visit Sweden, you have to add this cake to your Swedish food bucket list.
 It’s heavenly good.